-Why the Real Housewives of Potomac Surprised Fans This Summer
+Why The Real Housewives of Potomac Surprised Fans This Summer

 This is not an ambush.
-This is a message: It's time to pay attention to the Real Housewives of Potomac.
+This is a message: It's time to pay attention to The Real Housewives of Potomac.

 Ever since season three premiered in April, six ladies and a few friends have opened up their lives for Bravo cameras.